-- Employ multi-factor authentication (MFA) to verify users' identities. - Restrict employees to use of organizationally approved browsers and enforce automatic software updates. - Restrict employees to use of organizationally approved browsers and enforce automatic software updates. - Employ the "principle of least privilege" and allow users only the access needed to perform their jobs.
+- Employ multi-factor authentication (MFA) to verify users' identities.
+For example, at a minimum, require a password and a one-time authorization code. - Ensure up-to-date patch management, including automatic application updates where possible and appropriate. - Apply software patches and updates in a timely fashion.
+Outdated software can leave computers exposed to known threats. - Restrict employees to use of organizationally approved browsers and enforce automatic software updates. - Employ the "principle of least privilege" and allow users only the access needed to perform their jobs.
 Prevent privileged users from performing operations on the systems where they have elevated access (e.g., using personal email, browsing the internet, office automation tasks, and other recreational uses).